okello10/Digital-Soil-Spectroscopy-for-Soil-Health-Assessment/README.md

 ### Key Insight

-PLS regression demonstrated stronger predictive performance than Random Forest across all four evaluated soil properties.
-This suggests that, for this dataset, the linear latent-variable approach of PLS was better suited to extracting predictive information from the high-dimensional MIR spectral data.
+PLS regression demonstrated stronger predictive performance than Random Forest across all four evaluated soil properties under the modelling and validation setup used in this study.

 ## Software